 Five commentators directly responded to this question.
 Four of these commentators expressed support for eliminating this option and one did not support this.
 Three other commentators separately raised concerns about the complexities caused by this option.

-Based on these comments, staff suggests that the subcommittee recommend revising the proposal to eliminate this option.
+Based on these comments, the subcommittee recommends revising the proposal to eliminate this option.
+Note that implementing this change requires modifications not only to rule 8.137, but also the form APP-003.

 Form APP-003